OSGConnect/connectbook/start/software/manage-python-packages.md

 Once everything is set up, the job can be submitted in the usual way, by running the `condor_submit` command with the name of the submit file.

-When you've prepared a real job submission, make sure to run a test job and then check the `log` file for disk and memory usage; if you're using significantly more or less than what you requested, make sure you adjust your requests.

 ## Adding Python Packages to a Job

 It's likely that you'll need additional Python packages that aren't present in